SAP Articles

 Factor What to Look For Why It Matters

-Industry Fit ERP should offer modules aligned to your manufacturing type—discrete, process, or mixed-mode.
-Purpose-built tools reduce configuration, training, and risk during go-live.
+Industry Fit ERP should offer modules aligned to your manufacturing type: discrete, process, or mixed-mode.
+Purpose-built tools reduce configuration, training time, and risk during go-live.

-Scalability Must support future growth—multi-site, multiple currencies, global operations.
-ERP lock-in becomes a liability when growth outpaces the system.
+Scalability Must support future growth, including multi-site, multiple currencies, and global operations.
+ERP lock-in becomes a liability if your business outgrows the system.

-Deployment Options Public cloud, private cloud, and on-premise—all with secure architecture options.
-You need flexibility based on IT maturity, compliance, and data sensitivity.
+Deployment Options Public cloud, private cloud, and on-premise options with secure architecture.
+You need flexibility depending on IT maturity, compliance, and data sensitivity.

-Total Cost of Ownership (TCO) Account for license, implementation, training, support, upgrades.
-Low sticker price can be deceptive if services, downtime, or add-ons pile up.
+Total Cost of Ownership (TCO) Include license, implementation, training, support, and upgrades.
+Low initial pricing can be misleading if hidden costs appear later.

-Integration Works well with MES, PLM, CRM, HR, legacy databases, or custom tools.
-Disconnected systems lead to bad data and double work.
+Integration Should integrate with MES, PLM, CRM, HR systems, legacy databases, or custom tools.
+Disconnected systems create errors, data duplication, and inefficiency.

-Vendor Support Responsive helpdesk, certified implementation partners, strong customer base.
-Your ERP is only as good as the team standing behind it.
+Vendor Support Look for a responsive helpdesk, certified partners, and proven customer success stories.
+Your ERP system is only as strong as the support backing it.

-Implementation Timeline Clear phases, realistic milestones, training and data migration plan.
-Speed is good, but skipping steps leads to poor adoption and rework later.
+Implementation Timeline Define phases, milestones, training sessions, and a clear data migration plan.
+Fast implementation is good, but skipping steps leads to failure.

 Must-Have Features in a Manufacturing ERP

-Let’s be honest—ERP features start sounding the same after a while.
+Let’s be honest, ERP features start sounding the same after a while.
 Every vendor says they “support production planning” or “optimize your supply chain.”
-But the features that actually matter?
-The ones you notice missing when things go wrong?
+But the features that actually matter are the ones you notice missing when things go wrong.
 Those are more specific.

 Here’s what should be non-negotiable if you’re running a real manufacturing operation.